 Disclosure and Conflicts of Interest

-The Editor and Editorial Board members will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
+Editors and editorial board members/reviewers will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
 Privileged information or ideas obtained by editors as a result of handling the manuscript will be kept confidential and not used for their personal advantage.
 Editors will recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies or institutions connected to the papers.
 In the event that this kind of conflict arises, they will ask another member of the editorial board to handle the manuscript.

 Authors too must disclose any conflicts of interest that could be considered as influencing the results or their interpretation in the manuscript.
 This information should be provided on submission.